-- Acting as the Governing Board of Commissioners of the Housing Authority of the County of San Mateo, conduct a public hearing to consider FY2016-17 Moving to Work Annual Plan: - A) Open public hearing - B) Close public hearing - C) Adopt resolution approving the Housing Authority's FY2016-17 Moving to Work Annual Plan.
+- 5. Acting as the Governing Board of Commissioners for the Housing Authority of the County of San Mateo, conduct a public hearing to consider FY2018-2019 Moving To Work Annual Plan: - A) Open public hearing - B) Close public hearing - C) Adopt a resolution approving the Housing Authority of the County of San Mateo's FY2018-2019 Moving To Work Annual Plan.